Manchester–Boston Regional Airport: Local bus service

-Commuter Rail extension
+Commuter rail extension

 A proposed extension of the MBTA Commuter Rail system's Lowell Line would see trains that currently terminate at Lowell running as far north as Manchester.
 The proposed Bedford/MHT Station would be constructed across the Merrimack River in Bedford underneath Raymond Wieczorek Drive, and would be intended to serve the airport and the town of Bedford.

 The New Hampshire State Rail Plan of 2012 stated that freight could also be viable on the rail extension, perhaps opening up more freight opportunities for the airport.

-Law enforcement / security
+Law enforcement/security

 The town of Londonderry's police are responsible for law enforcement and security operations at the airport terminal.
 The sheriff's department of Rockingham County was responsible for law enforcement operations at the airport until 2006 when the Londonderry Police Department was awarded the new security contract.

-Fire Department/ARFF Service
+Fire department/ARFF service

-The Airport Fire Department is manned 24 hours a day/7 days a week consisting of 4 on duty personnel who work a 48 hour work week.
-All personnel are fully qualified NFPA structural firefighters and have acquired a follow on specialized course in Aircraft Rescue Firefighting.
+The Airport Fire Department is staffed 24 hours a day, 7 days a week, consisting of 4 on-duty personnel who work a 48-hour work week.
+All personnel are fully qualified NFPA structural firefighters and have acquired a follow on specialized course in aircraft rescue firefighting.
 All employees are certified National Registry Emergency Medical Technicians ranging from the basic level through paramedic.